rails/rails/guides/source/debugging_rails_applications.md

 true
 ```

-Now +@posts+ is included in the instance variables, because the line defining it was executed.
+Now `@posts` is included in the instance variables, because the line defining it was executed.

-TIP: You can also step into *irb* mode with the command +irb+ (of course!).
+TIP: You can also step into *irb* mode with the command `irb` (of course!).
 This way an irb session will be started within the context you invoked it.
 But be warned: this is an experimental feature.

-The +var+ method is the most convenient way to show variables and their values:
+The `var` method is the most convenient way to show variables and their values:

 ```bash
 var